Training & support for participants

 Online linguistic support

-Online linguistic support (OLS) is designed to help European Solidarity Corps participants improve their skills in the language they use when volunteering or working.
+Online linguistic support (OLS) is designed to help participants improve their knowledge of the language they’ll be working in.

-OLS is available for all the official languages of the European Union: Bulgarian, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Irish, Italian, Lithuanian, Latvian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish and Swedish.
+The service is available for all official EU languages: Bulgarian, Czech, Danish, German, Greek, English, Estonian, Spanish, Finnish, French, Irish Gaelic, Croatian, Hungarian, Italian, Lithuanian, Latvian, Maltese, Dutch, Polish, Portuguese, Romanian, Slovak, Slovenian and Swedish.

 - pre-departure training (only cross-border activities)